Posted: Jon Peddie 09.19.18

 You could be spending one-thousand U.S dollars in the United States, plus taxes and shipping, for a graphics board.

-Those of you who read our Market Watch report know we were predicting a rise in shipments of AIBs in Q3’18 of three-to-five percent.
+Those of you who read our Market Watch report know we were predicting a rise in shipments of AIBs in Q3’18 of 3–5%.
 That forecast still holds true because potential buyers will probably rush to get AIBs before the price goes up.